The averaging period used for the following assessment was 1981-2010.

 Wet and windy for most areas on the 17th with a max gust of 52 mph at Loch Glascarnoch (Highland).
 It was windy again on the 18th with scattered showers in the west but mostly dry in the east.
 Mostly dry but breezy on 19th, with only a few scattered showers.
 Mostly dry at first on the 20th but rain pushed in from the west later in the day.
 Showers or longer spells of rain on the 21st for many areas but not as windy.
 Mostly dry on the 22nd with high pressure across the country.
 Rain in the west at first on the 23rd with some scattered showers later.
 Dry for most areas on the 24th but rain in the east later in the day.

 25th to 31st:

 Dry on the 25th and 26th with bright or sunny spells but some mist or fog in the east at first.
 Some rain overnight and at first on the 27th and then, apart from a few scattered showers, becoming mostly dry.
 Dry again for most areas on the 28th.
 There was some patchy rain from weak fronts on the 29th but otherwise mostly dry.
 The westerly wind picked up on the 30th and an erratic band of rain spread from the west during the afternoon.
 There were scattered showers in a fresh westerly wind on the 31st.

 As pressure remained relatively high for much of the month, most days were predominantly dry, although rather cloudy at times and interspersed with showers or periods of rain in many areas.

-Temperatures for the month were slightly above average, with the mean temperature provisionally 0.7 °C above the 1981-2010 average.
+Temperatures for the month were slightly above average, with the mean temperature 0.7 °C above the 1981-2010 average.
 Monthly rainfall totals were well below average, with 58% overall, making this the driest August since 2003; the south-east was particularly dry.
-It was a rather dull month with 80% of average sunshine.
+However, it was a rather dull month with 83% of average sunshine.

 1st to 10th: